smcgregor/privly-seamless-posting-documentation/README.md

    The background script:
    - Creates a bridge for communicating between the content script and the Privly application (for example, which link to insert) (`posting_process.js`)
-   - Pops up login dialog if the user is not logined (`posting_process.js`)
+   - Pops up login dialog if the user is not logged in (`posting_process.js`)
-   - Creates context menu for user to select the desired App and enable seamless-posting (`context_menu.js`)
+   - Creates context menu for the user to select the desired App and enable seamless-posting (`context_menu.js`)
-   - Update the icon of the action_button (`modal_button`) according to the status  of whether user is writing in a seamless-posting form (`modal_button.js`)
+   - Update the icon of the action_button (`modal_button`) according to the scripting context that can capture keyboard inputs (`modal_button.js`)

-## Implementation of Privly-Application
+## Integrating Seamless-Posting with Privly-Applications

-> ECMAScript 6 Promise is heavily used to arrange the async callback order.
+> ECMAScript 6 Promise is heavily used to arrange the asynchronous callback order.

 ### Seamless-Posting View Adapter